-If you find that you really feel compelled to give some sort of reminder with a very young child, try saying something like “I need you to obey.”
-This will remind them that there is indeed a consequence coming if they cannot get off the “fence” about your command.
+If you find that you really feel compelled to give some sort of reminder to a very young child, try saying something like “I need you to obey.”
+This will remind them that there is indeed a consequence coming if they cannot “get off the fence” about your command.

 2. Give clear and sensible instructions.

 When you tell your child to do something, stop and think it out first.
 Make sure your words make sense and don’t contradict themselves.
 A silly one would be “close your mouth and eat.”
-I’ve been guilty of saying this one and we always laugh because it’s impossible to do that!
-(Don’t worry, it’s ok to laugh when you say something silly as a parent- why not?)
+I’ve been guilty of saying this one, and we always laugh because it’s impossible to do that!
+(Don’t worry, it’s okay to laugh when you say something silly as a parent—why not?)

 We also want to avoid hypocritical commands.
 In most cases, if our children shouldn’t behave in a certain way, then neither should we.
 Yes, there may be exceptions to this, but we should be very careful not to make very many.
 Our word is trusted only if we really do what we say.